harrisonlab/root_architecture/Fine_mapping/Rootstock_alignment.md

 qsub -R y $ProgDir/sub_bwa2.sh $Cultivar $Reference $ReadsF $ReadsR $OutDir done
 ```

-It didn't work, looks like a memory problem.
-I have increased the memory on the script and I am going to repeat it.
-Now using the script in my folder called sub_bwa2.sh with increased free memory (to 4G) and -R y to book the blacklaces 11
+Looks like the alignment is working but not the sorting so I am going to split the job in two parts: first genome alignment (I have alterter the script just to do the alignment)

 ```bash
 Reference=$(ls /home/groups/harrisonlab/project_files/root_architecture/Apple_genome/GDDH13_1-1_formatted.fasta)